gbulbul/Recognizing-handwritten-numbers-by-a-simple-neural-net/README.md

 CNN model that we applied on MNIST is shown above.

 Loss-accuracy plots are presented here to observe how the CNN model performed on MNIST.
 Everything looks alright in the sense of as epoch increases, the loss decreases while the accuracy increases.
 Validation loss is a little greater than that of training as we expected.
-In terms of accuracy, at epoch 10, validation accuracy gets closer to the training accuracy.
+In terms of accuracy, starting at epoch 6, validation accuracy gets closer to the training accuracy.
+Then, they seem equal in the final.

 ![cnn_on_mnist_updated](https://github.com/gbulbul/Recognizing-handwritten-numbers-by-a-simple-neural-net-and-CNN/assets/79763247/c584ad60-131f-4970-9133-340ac858bcd6)